michaelmburu/Angular-Star-Wars-API/README.md

-# Starwars Character Quiz
+# Angular Starwars API

-This star wars project was created with Angular version 8.3.24 by Michael Ichangai Mburu.
+This angular star wars api quiz project was created by Michael Ichangai Mburu.

-## Installing Dependecies It
+## Installing Dependecies
 Run `npm install` to install the dependecies.

 ## Running It